 On her way to Winchester every day to work as a children's librarian, Emma Must passed Twyford Down, a hillside that was known in England for its rare natural habitats and archeological significance.
 Despite 20 years of overwhelming local opposition, highway construction through the down began in 1992.
 Unable to tolerate this destruction, Must joined a small group of youths camped on the hill to protect it.
 The group was forcibly removed from the site and it seemed that the battle was lost.
 However, new inspiration came from Must, who began to mobilize large protests.
 By using tactics that included chaining herself to a bulldozer, she brought national attention to the issue.
 In the coming months, more than 50 peaceful demonstrations took place.
 Must was later imprisoned for defying a High Court injunction by participating in a demonstration.
 She then joined the organization Alarm UK!, an umbrella group for the nationwide road building protest, and continued to work with local anti-road groups by promoting direct action, building coalitions and pressing for policy reforms.

 Meanwhile, Must has been spreading the word to campaigners in Central and Eastern Europe, helping to set up an East/West network tackling the Trans-European Road Network and passing along lessons learned in the United Kingdom regarding halting large-scale road-building.
-Must is currently working with the World Development Movement in London, calling multinational corporations into account for their overseas activities.
+Must has also worked with the World Development Movement in London, calling multinational corporations into account for their overseas activities.